gedw99/conduit-mono/README.md

 If you already have ssh keys setup, just move on to step 2.

+In the example below, "gedw99" with your github handle.

 ```sh
 # 1. Make a new key
 ssh-keygen -t ed25519 -C "gedw99_github.com" -f ~/.ssh/gedw99_github.com